 - Clicking here for a digital copy

-Complete applications are due Friday, March 3 at 4:00pm at the Residence Services Office (Room 128 Saskatchewan Hall).
+Complete applications are due Friday, February 2 at 4:30pm at the Residence Services Office (Room 128 Saskatchewan Hall) or via email to firstname.lastname@example.org.
 Late or incomplete applications will not be considered.

 Can I apply again if I applied in a previous year but was unsuccessful?